MrFarland/DM-Operations-Center/Module/04-Combat/mounted_combat.md

 | **Independent**: Intelligent, sentient creatures.      | Mount's | No restrictions on actions                           |
 {.gray .small-text}

-If the mount provokes and [attack of opportunity](opportunity-attack), the attacker may target the mount or the rider.
+If a mount provokes an [attack of opportunity](opportunity-attack), the attacker may target the mount or the rider.

 > **Sources** <br/>
 > System Reference Document, p.
 99<br/>